How to Hit a Driver

 Frequently Asked Questions

-How do you properly hit a driver?
+How do you hit 300 yards with a driver?